We regularly collect children’s views on various issues to inform our work

 We invite you to use this information in your work.
 If you re-use quotes, please reference the Office of the Children's Commissioner.

 So far in 2017 we have asked children and young people their perspectives on culture, having a say (especially to government), bullying, education and learning.
-We have sent feedback to participating schools for completed surveys, and will upload our full reports here soon.
+We have sent feedback to participating schools for completed surveys, and you can see our latest reports here.